carlosreyesweb/ai/README.md

 ## Notes

+- It requires a Gemini API key to setup the config model, which is `gemini-2.0-flash`.
+It is currently free and can be obtained from the Google AI Studio website.
-- `backend` depends on `db` being healthy.
+- `backend` depends on `db` being healthy. `frontend` depends on `ollama` being healthy.
 - GPU support is configured for `ollama` and requires NVIDIA cards.
 Ensure you have the latest drivers, CUDA, and Docker configured for GPU support.
 - `ollama` local models can be downloaded from the frontend via the Admin Settings.
 - Models from external providers can be added by logging in as an admin to `http://localhost:7001/ui` and clicking on the `Models` tab, given you have the correct API key for each provider.